Write your message

 2- Department of Occupational Health and Safety Engineering, School of Health, Urmia University of Medical Sciences, Urmia, Iran , allahyari@umsu.ac.ir

-Background and aim: Traffic accidents are a leading cause of mortality and severe injuries.
+Objectives: Traffic accidents are considered among the leading causes of mortality and severe injuries.
 Driver behavior is a significant factor influencing this issue.
-This study aimed to investigate the status of unsafe driving behaviors and their relationship with road accidents among intercity drivers in Urmia.
+The present study aimed to investigate the status of unsafe driving behaviors and their relationship with road accidents among inter-city drivers in Urmia, Iran, in 2023.

-Methods: This cross-sectional study conducted on 378 intercity drivers visiting the Occupational Medicine Center at Urmia University of Medical Sciences.
+Methods: This cross-sectional study was conducted on 378 inter-city drivers visiting the Occupational Medicine Center at Urmia University of Medical Sciences, Iran.
 Sampling was performed using a convenience method.
 The Driver Behavior Questionnaire (DBQ) was employed as the standard instrument.
-Data analysis was conducted using SPSS version 24 at the significance level of 0.05.
+Data analysis was conducted using the SPSS (version 24) software at a significance level of 0.05.

-Findings: The highest score for unsafe behaviors was related to non-routine violations, with a mean of 1.33 ± 0.44.
-Significant positive correlations were found between all four DBQ subscales and road accidents (p < 0.001).
+Results: The highest score for unsafe behaviors was related to non-routine violations, with a mean of 1.33±0.44.
+Significant positive correlations were found between all four DBQ subscales and road accidents (P<0.001).
 Linear regression analysis revealed that routine violations and errors significantly predicted 24.3% of the variance in annual accidents.

-Conclusion: This study demonstrated significant associations between unsafe driving behaviors and traffic accidents, emphasizing the need for targeted interventions to reduce high-risk driving behaviors.
+Conclusion: The present work demonstrated significant associations between unsafe driving behaviors and traffic accidents, emphasizing the need for targeted interventions to reduce high-risk driving behaviors.

 Type of Study: Research | Subject: Cognitive Ergonomics